llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

   Casting a buffer resource to a buffer fat pointer is permitted and adds an offset of 0.

+  Buffer resources can be created from 64-bit pointers (which should be either generic or global) using the `llvm.amdgcn.make.buffer.rsrc` intrinsic, which takes the pointer, which becomes the base of the resource, the 16-bit stride (and swzizzle control) field stored in bits `63:48` of a `V#`, the 32-bit NumRecords/extent field (bits `95:64`), and the 32-bit flags field (bits `127:96`).
+The specific interpretation of these fields varies by the target architecture and is detailed in the ISA descriptions.

 **Streamout Registers**
   Dedicated registers used by the GS NGG Streamout Instructions.
 The register